Gavant/gavant-ember-delete-button/README.md

 This is a component that shows a bootstrap popover to confirm the deletion of an item.

 **DISCLAIMER: This addon is not actively maintained for public use.
-Pull requests are welcome, but we do not guarantee timely responses to bug submissions or feature requests, so use at your own risk.**
+Pull requests are welcome, but we do not guarantee  responses to bug submissions or feature requests, so use at your own risk.**

 ## Installation